apollographql/apollo-link/docs/source/index.md

 If you want to control how you handle errors, `next` will receive GraphQL errors, while `error` be called on a network error.
 We recommend using [`apollo-link-error`](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-error) instead.

-<h3 id="customization">Customizing your own links</h3>
+<h2 id="customization">Customizing your own links</h2>

-Our links have you covered for the most common use cases, but what if you want to write your own middleware?
-What about offline support or persisted queries?
-The `ApolloLink` interface was designed to be customizable to fit your application's needs.
+The links documented here and provided by the community have you covered for the most common use cases, but we've designed things so that it's easy to write your own.
+If you need your own versions of offline support or persisted queries, the `ApolloLink` interface was designed to be as flexible as possible to fit your application's needs.

 To get started, first read our [concepts guide](./overview.html) and then learn how to write your own [stateless link](./stateless.html).